ChimeHQ/NicerTouchBar/README.md

 }
 ```

 Validation is NSTouchBarItem-subclass dependent.
 Currently NSGroupTouchBarItem and NSPopoverTouchBarItem are supported.
-NSCustomTouchBarItem is supported as *if* its view property is a subclass of NSControl.
+NSCustomTouchBarItem is supported **if** its view property is a subclass of NSControl.

 ## Triggering Validation